-This is a physical science course that contributes to the Ohio Graduation Test and develops standards-based knowledge and skills.
+This is a physical science course that develops standards-based knowledge and skills.
 Course includes an in-depth study of atoms, chemical reactions, physical properties, mixtures and solutions, laws of motion, forces, energy, earth and space, historical perspectives and emerging issues.
 This course involves lecture, lab work, computer work, other assorted activities and projects to be completed outside of school.
 The course involves a considerable amount of Algebra to complete the homework and scientific formulas.

-Integrated Science
+Physical Science